 But, instead of emitting visible light, it transmits a radio signal composed of a combination of numbers and letters.
 And, this combination is transmitted at regular intervals of approximately 1/10th of a second.

-What is the importance of a beacon?
+What is the importance of a beacon tech?

 So, just why are these small, message transmitting, Bluetooth devices valuable?